Skip to content

 Definition

-A dry-type transformer uses air, and often cast-resin or varnish-impregnated solid insulation, as its cooling and insulating medium instead of liquid.
-With no flammable oil inside, it carries far lower fire and spill risk, which makes it the default choice for indoor and occupied spaces.
-Building and fire codes frequently require dry-type units inside structures where an oil fire would endanger people or property.
+A dry-type transformer uses air — together with cast-resin or varnish-impregnated solid insulation — as its cooling and insulating medium instead of liquid.
+With no flammable oil inside, it carries dramatically lower fire and spill risk, which makes it the default choice for transformers installed indoors or near people.
+Building and fire codes frequently require dry-type construction inside occupied structures precisely because an oil-filled unit failing indoors is a fire, a toxic-smoke event, and an environmental cleanup all at once.

 In Simple Terms

-A dry-type transformer uses air, and often cast-resin or varnish-impregnated solid insulation, as its cooling and insulating medium instead of liquid.
-With no flammable oil…
+A dry-type transformer uses air — together with cast-resin or varnish-impregnated solid insulation — as its cooling and insulating medium instead of liquid.
+With no…

 Explore the Full Glossary